HappyGnome/DCS_Scripts/AssetPools Readme.md

 * `<options>` is a table containing further options

 * `<replaceSubstring>` will replace the `<substring>` in the group name displayed in the mission.
 Default is `-`.
+* `<respawnNow>` if true, respawn the group now to apply the new group name.
+Default is true.

 **Possible options:**
 See options object for `unit_repairman.register`.